 So you deserve nothing but our best effort.
 And when we turn the lights on again, that’s what you’ll get.

 We miss you, and we miss Rainiers baseball.
 Yes, we’re bummed to look back at 2020 and see so many missed opportunities.
 Heartbroken even.

 But we’ve never been more proud to be right here in the heart of Tacoma.
 And that’s because of you.

 Always Together.
 We R Tacoma.

 The Tacoma Rainiers are the Triple-A affiliate of the Seattle Mariners.
 Tacoma has been a member of the Pacific Coast League since Cheney Stadium opened in 1960, and has been a Mariners affiliate since establishing the Rainiers moniker in 1995.

 The most up-to-date news and notes about the Tacoma Rainiers and Cheney Stadium can be found at WeRTacoma.com, or by following the Rainiers on Twitter (@RainiersLand), Instagram (@tacomarainiers) and liking the team on Facebook.

 We R Tacoma Team Store

-The We R Tacoma Team Store is open Monday, Wednesday and Friday from 11 a.m. to 5 p.m.
-PT, and is always available online.
+The We R Tacoma Team Store is open through December on Monday, Wednesday and Friday from 11 a.m. to 4 p.m.
+PT, and on Saturday from 10 a.m. to 3 p.m.
 Grab your Rainiers gear, your Defiance ‘fit, and follow the team store on Instagram and Twitter.

 More information on social distancing and how to prevent the spread of Covid-19 can be found at Tacoma-Pierce County Health.
 The most up-to-date information on how COVID-19 is affecting events at Cheney Stadium can be found here.